TeaCI/drone-docs/content/usage/overview.md

 # Overview

+Before configure your build you need to connect your github repository to Tea CI.
+Firstly [login](https://tea-ci.org/login) to Tea CI with your github account, then search for your repository with the top right bar on Tea CI web UI, click your repository name and jump to `https://tea-ci.org/<user_name>/<repo_name>`, finally click the `ACTIVATE NOW` button.

 In order to configure your build you must include a `.drone.yml` file in the root of your repository.
 This section provides a brief overview of the configuration file and build process.

 Example .drone.yml configuration: